-As you start a Bullet Journal, one of your biggest worries is probably mistakes.
-We all want to have that perfect and beautiful planner, and a lot of people decide to not give the Bullet Journal a try simply because they are afraid to make too many mistakes.
+Bullet Journaling for beginners is not only about which pages to create but also about mistakes.
+We all want to have that perfect and beautiful planner, and a lot of people decide not to give the Bullet Journal a try simply because they are afraid to make too many mistakes.

 How do I know this?
 Because it’s been the same for me all my life.
 I always loved having pretty and crisp new notebooks, but I never used them out of fear of my mistakes.